venusang/ca-2064/README.md

 - Font Awesome 4.0.3 (http://fontawesome.io/)

 Disclaimer:
-- I am going to openly admit that the file structure does not follow best practices.
-What can I say, I had to build this complicated bad boy in a few days.
+- I admit that the file structure does not follow best practices.
+What can I say, I had to build this complicated bad boy in a few days.  ¯\_(ツ)_/¯